 From his studies and personal out-of-body experiences, Jurgen offers the following story on his website.
 While the account is fictional, it represents a summary of what he's learned about certain sectors of the next world:

 Here is a fictional story of a young man who grew up, died young, and eventually arrived on the super-dimensional level:

 The happiest time of his life had been as a young boy when he grew up on a small farm with an assortment of farm animals within a happy and loving family.
-On the [level of the] super-dimension, he recreates his childhood experience down to the finest detail which is conjured up from the matrix of his former life.
+On the super-dimensional [level], he recreates his childhood experience down to the finest detail which is conjured up from the matrix of his former life.
 He now lives in complete happiness.
 He can even speak to the animals and they can speak to him.
 He plays with his friends and helps his father in the fields.
 Everything is as he remembers and better, but with the additional quality that everything he touches gives him total happiness.
 The people he is with are authentic incarnations from their soul essences such as his parents, who will in turn benefit from his devotion.
 Every detail of his young life is there, including the mud puddles he plays in, down to the smell of the fresh manure, which he remembers and associates with his childhood idyll.
 Everything has a pure and beautiful essence.
 Nothing is there that will disturb the idyllic world until it is his time to move on.